nstack-io/docs/Index.md

 ---

 # Introduction
-[NStack](https://nstack.io/) is Nodes' "Backend as a Service" product that enables clients to manage many aspects of their products by themselves.
+[NStack](https://nstack.io/) is Monstarlab' "Backend as a Service" product that enables clients to manage many aspects of their products by themselves.

 ## Motivation